The Only Apartment Moving Checklist You’ll Ever Need

 Schedule Cleaners

-You’ll, of course, want all your belongings, but there are some other things you’ll need for an apartment that you might not need for a house.
-Having extra non-damaging hooks on hand, for example, is great for decorating, plus extra batteries, extension cords, and a box filled with all your Day 1 essentials (think cleaning supplies, bed sheets, shower curtain, cutlery, trash bags, paper towels, etc.).
+Q: What to pack when moving into a new apartment?
+A: You’ll want all your belongings, of course, but there are also some apartment-specific things you’ll need that you might not need for a house.
+For example: Extra non-damaging hooks are great for decorating, plus extra batteries, extension cords, and a box filled with all your Day 1 essentials (think cleaning supplies, bed sheets, shower curtain, cutlery, trash bags, paper towels, etc.).
 Having extra pillows and blankets on hand is also a great way to make things cozy from the beginning.
-Your apartment might feel bare, but you’ll be able to get comfortable amongst all the craziness.
+Your apartment might feel bare, but you’ll be able to get comfortable among all the craziness. |

 (Source: Cottonbro via Pexels)